 The family wishes to commend the outstanding professionalism, dedication, and caring of the Prairie Lakes Hospice organization.
 To Kristy Collins, our unwavering love for helping Harriett and the entire family through this, you are our angel.
 The family asks that in lieu of flowers, donations be made to the Harriett Cartney and Donald Blankenship Memorial Fund at the Watertown Community Foundation.

-To send flowers to Harriett's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harriett L. Cartney, please visit our floral store.